-Reasonable Alternative Proposed Impact on the Sustainability Appraisal Su stainability Appraisal Comments 1.
-National planning policy acknowledges the importance of ensuring In comparison to the alternative considered during the Local Plan housing numbers and employment opportunities are considered Review Proposed Submission (2015) at Blundells School for 60 in tandem.
-In response to this full Council on 22 nd September 2016 dwellings, this alternative scores more positively or the same in all resolved to reallocate land at Blundells School for residential aspects apart from objective e) promotion of economic growth and development of 200 dwellings.
-The policy has been amended to employment given the 7000sqm of commercial floorspace is no longer reflect the latest evidence and has been reappraised taking these considered.
-This new appraisal takes into account new information findings into account.
-A full appraisal has been provided in Annex including the support of the Environment Agency and the provision of 3 and a summary matrix is provided below. a new junction on Heathcoat way to enable the delivery of 200 dwellings.
-The appraisal also has greater recognition of the benefits of the contamination assessment and remediation of the site.
-Ne New information 2.
-The Environment Agency has provided its support for the This new information has improved the scores for objective C) Blundells School site given that the development of the site would mitigating the effects of climate change. provide an opportunity to promote green infrastructure, contribute towards Water Framework Directive objectives through the policy area specifically the Industrial Estate, reduce flood risk downstream within Tiverton and alleviate erosion issues opposite Tiverton Business Park.
-3. Provision of junction on Heathcoat Way.
+Reasonable Alternative Proposed Impact on the Sustainability Appraisal Sustainability Appraisal Comments National planning policy ackno- housing numbers and employn in tandem.
+In response to this resolved to reallocate land at B development of 200 dwellings. reflect the latest evidence and wledges the importance of ensuring nent opportunities are considered full Council on 22 nd September 2016 fundells School for residential The policy has been amended to has been reappraised taking these praisal has been provided in Annex In comparison to the alternative considered during the Local Plan Review Proposed Submission (2015) at Blundells School for 60 dwellings, this alternative scores more positively or the same in all aspects apart from objective e) promotion of economic growth and employment given the 7000sqm of commercial floorspace is no longer considered.
+This new appraisal takes into account new information including the support of the Environment Agency and the provision of a new junction on Heathcoat way to enable the delivery of 200 New information dwellings.
+The appraisal also has greater recognition of the benefits of the contamination assessment and remediation of the site. provide an opportunity to pror contribute towards Water Fran the policy area specifically the the development of the site would This new information has improved the scores for objective C) mitigating the effects of climate change.
+3. Provision of junction on Heath coat Way.
 This new information enables the delivery of 200 dwellings on the site as such improvements are considered for a number of the objectives including objective G) Meeting housing needs.

 4. Development is now considered deliverable.
 This new information does not change the scoring of the site.
 The site The costs principally associated with access and flood mitigation is now proposed for allocation. measures at the Proposed Submission stage of the Local Plan was considered to prohibit development in this location.
 However these issues have now been overcome.
 5. A Historic Environment Appraisal (HEA) has been undertaken This new information is recognised in the Sustainability Appraisal and which seeks to bring together information about the historic post-mitigation a slight positive score is considered overall. environment.
 It assesses the significance and harm of potential development and suggests mitigation where appropriate.
 The HEA identifies that there will be some impact on the Conservation area however notes that good design can provide scope for improvement of the setting of the conservation area.

-The policy is proposed to be included as part of the Local Plan Review.
-Overall the policy scores more positively than the option considered at the Local Plan Review Proposed Submission consultation (2015).
+Changes to the Plan The policy is proposed to be included as part of the Local Plan Review.
+Overall the policy scores more positively than the option considered at th the Local Plan Review Proposed Submission consultation (2015).